jinja2cpp/Jinja2Cpp/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 # Introduction

-C++ implementation of big subset of Jinja2 template engine features.
-This library was inspired by [Jinja2CppLight](https://github.com/hughperkins/Jinja2CppLight) project and brings support of mostly all Jinja2 templates features into C++ world.
-Unlike [inja](https://github.com/pantor/inja) lib, you have to build Jinja2Cpp, but it has only one dependence: boost.

 Main features of Jinja2Cpp:
 - Easy-to-use public interface.
 Just load templates and render them.